–Hidden comment

 Conclusion

-There are many reasons why you should use affiliate and referral programs to promote your business.
+There are many reasons why you should use referral vs. affiliate marketing programs to promote your business.
 Both can help you bring more people to your company and increase sales without making a dent in your budget.
 The way they work, however, is fundamentally different.
 Referral marketing relies on customers who know and love your business, whereas affiliate marketing requires you to search for talented marketers first.
 In general, bloggers or social media influencers from your niche can give you far better outreach as they are active on multiple channels.

 Thus, it depends on what type of customers you’re hoping to reach with your business which of these two methods would be the most effective.
 Or pehaps to use both of them simultaneously?
 Give it some thought!